kimbylr/inemit/README.md

 # Inemit!

-Inemit is a Web App / PWA for practicing vocabulary (or anything else) using (Spaced repetition)[https://en.wikipedia.org/wiki/Spaced_repetition].
+Inemit is a Web App / PWA for practicing vocabulary (or anything else) using [Spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).
 It is in an early usable stadium and there are plans to enhance it further.
-It mainly covers my own needs after my learning platform of choice shut down their spaced repetition feature.
+It mainly covers my own needs after the learning platform of choice has shut down their spaced repetition feature.

-`Ine mit` means `In with it` in Swiss German.
+`Ine mit` means "In with it" in Swiss German.

 ## Setup and run